23 Summer Life Hacks You’ll Wish You Knew Sooner

 Cooking spray de-bugs your car

 When bugs smash into your car at 55 miles per hour, they really stick.
 Give your grille a spritz of nonstick cooking spray so you can just wipe away the insect debris.
-Check out 7 more summer car tips you should know.
+Prep your car for the heat with these 7 other summer car tips you should know.

 Cornstarch unsticks marshmallows